GuillemD/Zork/README.md

 # Zork0
-Trying to create a version of Zork
+Trying to create a version of Zork.
+Here is the page: http://guillemd.github.io/Zork0